pavel-vasilyev/auth-ajax/readme.md

 'resources/vendor/auth-ajax/js/auth.js',
 ], 'public/js/app.js')
 ```
-This assumes that `app.scss` and `app.js` are your own Laravel app files.
+This assumes that `resources/sass/app.scss` and `resources/js/app.js` are your own Laravel app files.
 They are first in line.

 Compile Assets:
 ```php